-Much like with red roses, a red ranunculus flower symbolizes passion, romantic love, and romance.
+Like red roses, a red ranunculus flower symbolizes passion, romantic love, and romance.
 Instead of giving her the usual red roses for romantic occasions, why don’t you give your wife or girlfriend a charming arrangement of red ranunculus flowers that she could not resist?

 These flowers are the perfect gift to express romance, love, and passion to your other half.
 They are a great gift, with or without a special occasion.

-Like orange blooms, yellow ranunculus flowers symbolize joy and happiness primarily due to its vivid and cheerful hue.
+Like orange blooms, yellow ranunculus flowers symbolize joy and happiness primarily due to their vivid and cheerful hue.
 They are also a symbol of friendship and positivity.
 Gifting yellow ranunculus blooms is like bringing comfort and warmth to the recipient.

-Purple ranunculus flowers
+Purple Ranunculus flowers